 Compare its own calculated results for the data checks conducted with the reported offset project data in order to confirm the extent and impact of any omissions and errors.
 Any discrepancies must be identified in the issues log.
 The comparison of data checks must also include a narrative to indicate which GHG emissions sources, GHG sinks, and GHG reservoirs were checked, the types and quantity of data that were evaluated for each GHG emissions source, GHG sink, and GHG reservoir, how the data checks were conducted including calculations, and any discrepancies that were identified.

 Offset Project Data Report Modifications.
-As a result of review by the offset verification team and prior to completion of an Offset Verification Statement, the Offset Project Operator or Authorized Project Designee must make any possible improvements and fix correctable errors that affect GHG emissions reductions or removal enhancements in the submitted Offset Project Data Report, and a revised Offset Project Data Report must be submitted to ARB or the Offset Project Registry.
-Correctable errors that, when summed, result in less than a three percent (3.00%) overstatement of the GHG emissions reductions or removal enhancements do not need to be fixed.
-Errors subject to the three percent exception still constitute errors for purposes of this Regulation, and the Offset Project Operator and Authorized Project Designee, if applicable, are still subject to the requirements of sections 96013 and 96014(d).
+As a result of review by the offset verification team and prior to completion of an Offset Verification Statement, the Offset Project Operator or Authorized Project Designee must make any possible improvements and fix correctable errors that affect GHG emissions reductions or removal enhancements in the submitted Offset Project Data Report, and a revised Offset Project Data Report must be submitted to CARB or the Offset Project Registry.
+Correctable errors that, when summed, result in less than a three percent (3.00%) overstatement of the GHG emissions reductions or removal enhancements do not need to be fixed in the current reporting period.
+Errors subject to the three percent exception still constitute errors for purposes of this Regulation and they must be fixed in the subsequent reporting period, and the Offset Project Operator and Authorized Project Designee, if applicable, are still subject to the requirements of sections 96013 and 96014(d).
 The revised Offset Project Data Report must include all components required in section 95976(d).
+A quantitative difference that, in the professional judgment of the verification team, is the result of reasonable methods for truncation or rounding where a specific procedure is not prescribed by this article or the applicable Compliance Offset Protocol, is not considered an error and therefore does not require correction.
+However, a correctable error resulting from a nonconformance with this article or a Compliance Offset Protocol must be corrected before the verification team submits a Positive or Qualified Positive Verification Statement.
 If the Offset Project Operator or Authorized Project Designee does not make all possible improvements and fix any correctable errors to the Offset Project Data Report, the verification body must issue an Adverse Offset Verification Statement.
 The offset verification team shall use professional judgment in the determination of correctable errors, including whether differences are not errors but result from truncation or rounding.
 The offset verification team must document in the issues log the source of any difference identified, including whether the difference results in a correctable error.
 Documentation for all Offset Project Data Report submittals must be retained by the Offset Project Operator or Authorized Project Designee for the length of time specified in section 95976(e)(2).

 To verify that the Offset Project Data Report is free of offset material misstatement, the offset verification team must make its own determination of GHG reductions or GHG removal enhancements relative to the project baseline using the data check conducted pursuant to section 95977.1(b)(3)(L), and must determine whether there is reasonable assurance that the Offset Project Data Report does not contain an offset material misstatement for the Offset Project Operator or Authorized Project Designee, on a CO2e basis.
 To assess conformance with this article and the Compliance Offset Protocol the offset verification team must review the methods and factors used to develop the Offset Project Data Report for adherence to the requirements of this article and the Compliance Offset Protocol and ensure that other requirements of this article are met.